-Note : Regarding Sony Financial Group's scope of consolidation under Japanese GAAP, Sony Lifecare Inc. and Lifecare Design Inc. were included in the scope of consolidation from the first quarter of the year ended March 31, 2017, Proud Life Inc. was included in the scope of consolidation from the second quarter of the year ended March 31, 2018, Sony Financial Ventures Inc. was included in the scope of consolidation from the second quarter of the year ended March 31, 2019, and SFV·GB L.P. is included in the scope of consolidation from the fourth quarter of the year ended March 31, 2019, respectively.
-Regarding scope of consolidation of the Sony Group's Financial Services segment under U.S. GAAP, Sony Lifecare Inc. and Lifecare Design Inc. were included in the scope of consolidation from the second quarter of the year ended March 31, 2017, Proud Life Inc. was included in the scope of consolidation from the second quarter of the year ended March 31, 2017, Proud Life Inc. was included in the scope of consolidation from the second quarter of the year ended March 31, 2017, Proud Life Inc. was included in the scope of consolidation from the second quarter of the year ended March 31, 2017, Proud Life Inc. was included in the scope of consolidation from the second quarter of the year ended March 31, 2018, Sony Financial Ventures Inc. was included in the scope of consolidation from the second quarter of the year ended March 31, 2018, Sony Financial Ventures Inc. was included in the scope of consolidation from the fourth quarter of the year ended March 31, 2018, Sony Financial Ventures Inc. was included in the scope of consolidation from the fourth quarter of the year ended March 31, 2019, respectively.
+Note: Regarding Sony Financial Group's scope of consolidation under Japanese GAAP, Sony Lifecare Inc. and Lifecare Design Inc. were included in the scope of consolidation from the first quarter of the year ended March 31, 2017, Proud Life Inc. was included in the scope of consolidation from the second quarter of the year ended March 31, 2018, Sony Financial Ventures Inc. was included in the scope of consolidation from the second quarter of the year ended March 31, 2019, and SFV·GB L.P. is included in the scope of consolidation from the fourth quarter of the year ended March 31, 2019, respectively.
+Regarding scope of consolidation of the Sony Group's Financial Services segment under U.S. GAAP, Sony Lifecare Inc. and Lifecare Design Inc. were included in the scope of consolidation from the first quarter of the year ended March 31, 2017, Proud Life Inc. was included in the scope of consolidation from the second quarter of the year ended March 31, 2018, Sony Financial Ventures Inc. was included in the scope of consolidation from the second quarter of the year ended March 31, 2019, and SFV·GB L.P. was included in the scope of consolidation from the fourth quarter of the year ended March 31, 2019, respectively.